Florida State Seminoles football

 The Florida State Seminoles football team represents Florida State University (variously Florida State or FSU) in the sport of American football.
 The Seminoles compete in the NCAA Division I Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Atlantic Coast Conference (ACC).
+The team is currently coached by Mike Norvell, and plays home games at Doak Campbell Stadium, the 26th largest stadium in college football, located on-campus in Tallahassee, Florida.
 The Seminoles previously competed as part of the ACC Atlantic Division.
-The team is known for its storied history, distinctive helmet, fight song, colors, and many other traditions associated with the school.

-Florida State has won three national championships, eighteen conference titles and six division titles along with a playoff appearance.
-The Seminoles have achieved three undefeated seasons, finished ranked in the top four of the AP Poll for 14 straight years from 1987 through 2000 and completed 41 straight winning seasons from 1977 through 2017; from 2012 through 2014, the team won 29 consecutive games, tied for the twelfth-longest winning streak in college football and tied for the longest winning streak in ACC history; from 1992 through 1995, the team also won 29 consecutive conference games, the longest winning streak in ACC history.
-The 1999 team received votes from ESPN as one of the top teams in college football history.
+Florida State has won three national championships, nineteen conference titles (three Dixie, sixteen ACC), and six division titles and have made one playoff appearance; the Seminoles have achieved three undefeated seasons, in 1950, 1999, and 2013.
+Other accomplishments include finishing ranked in the top four of the AP Poll for 14 straight years from 1987 through 2000, completing 41 straight winning seasons from 1977 through 2017, winning 29 consecutive games from 2012 through 2014, tied for the ninth-longest winning streak in college football and tied for the longest winning streak in ACC history, and also winning 29 consecutive conference games from 1992 through 1995, the longest winning streak in ACC history.
+The 1999 team was recognized by ESPN as one of the top teams in college football history.

 The team has produced three Heisman Trophy winners: quarterbacks Charlie Ward in 1993, Chris Weinke in 2000 and Jameis Winston in 2013.
-The Biletnikoff Award, presented annually to the top receiver in college football, is named for Florida State hall of famer Fred Biletnikoff.
-Other awards won by Florida State players include the Walter Camp Award, the Maxwell Award, the Davey O'Brien Award, the Lombardi Award, the Dick Butkus Award, the Johnny Unitas Golden Arm Award, the Lou Groza Award, the Dave Rimington Trophy and the Bobby Bowden Award.
-Florida State coaches have been honored with the Bobby Dodd Coach of the Year Award, the Walter Camp Coach of the Year Award, the Home Depot Coach of the Year Award, the Broyles Award, and the Paul "Bear" Bryant Award.
-Many former Seminoles have gone on to have successful careers in the NFL.

-The program has produced 219 All-Americans (45 consensus and 15 unanimous) and 250 professional players.
-Florida State has had six members inducted into the College Football Hall of Fame, three members inducted into the College Football Coaches Hall of Fame and five members inducted into the Pro Football Hall of Fame.
+The program has produced 224 All-Americans (46 consensus and 15 unanimous) and over 300 professional players, including two Super Bowl MVPs and 106 Pro Bowl selections.
+Florida State has had nine members inducted into the College Football Hall of Fame, two members inducted into the College Football Coaches Hall of Fame and five members inducted into the Pro Football Hall of Fame.
+The Biletnikoff Award, presented annually to the top receiver in college football, is named for Florida State hall of fame player Fred Biletnikoff and the Bobby Bowden Award, presented by the Fellowship of Christian Athletes, is named after Florida State hall of fame coach Bobby Bowden.

-The Seminoles have the tenth-highest winning percentage among all college football programs in Division I FBS history with over 500 victories and twenty-five ten win seasons.
-Florida State has appeared in 50 postseason bowl games and rank ninth nationally for bowl winning percentage and fourth for bowl wins.
-The Seminoles' archrivals are Florida, whom they meet annually in the last game of the regular season, and Miami; both games are considered among the greatest rivalries in college football.
-A rivalry with Clemson has developed and grown due to both teams competing yearly for the Atlantic division.
+The Florida State Seminoles have the twelfth-highest winning percentage among all college football programs in Division I FBS history with over 500 victories and twenty-six ten win seasons.
+Florida State has appeared in over 50 postseason bowl games, ranking ninth nationally for bowl winning percentage and fourth for bowl wins with five Orange Bowl victories.